DevGreick/VulnHunter/README.md

 You can also inspect transitive trees manually with tools like `npm ls`, `mvn dependency:tree`, or `composer show --tree`.

-**The scanner does not run install commands or modify your files,** your project remains untouched.
+**The scanner does not run install commands or modify anything.** Your project remains completely untouched.

 ## How to use